 What's happened

 A gang-related shooting at a Stockton birthday party on November 29 resulted in four deaths, including children aged 8, 9, and 14, and a 21-year-old.
-Ten others were wounded.
-No suspects have been identified, and the incident is linked to ongoing gang violence in the area.
+Over a dozen others were wounded.
+No suspects have been arrested, and the attack appears targeted, linked to ongoing gang violence in the area.

 What's behind the headline?